Video shows Nashville police search school, fire at shooter

 The database does not include school shootings in which fewer than four people were killed, which have become far more common in recent years.
 Just last week alone, for example, school shootings happened in Denver and the Dallas area within two days of each other.

-Monday’s shooting unfolded over roughly 14 minutes.
-Police received the initial call about an active shooter at 10:13 a.m.
-Police killed the suspect at 10:27 a.m.

-Officers began clearing the first story of the school when they heard gunshots coming from the second level, Aaron said.
+At The Covenant School, officers began clearing the first story when they heard gunshots coming from the second level, Aaron said.
 Police later said the shooter fired at arriving officers from a second-story window.

 Police identified Engelbert, a four-year member of the force, and Collazo, a nine-year member, as the officers who fatally shot Hale.